TRJoseph/CompleteWirelessMK3S/README.md

 ## Final Set-Up
 ![printer](/Docs/ReadMeImages/PrusaMK3SWithMount.jpg)

-You can access the camera via your browser by navigating to http://192.168.X.X/
+You can access the camera via your browser by navigating to its assigned IP Address